Team-Tukka/tukka-chat/README.md

 ## Info

 Realtime chat app with websockets using Node.js, Express and Socket.io on the backend and Vanilla JS on the frontend.
-The foundation is based on the Brad Traversy tutorial, but was further developed by Team Tukka in the summer of 2020.
+The foundation is based on the <a href="https://www.youtube.com/watch?v=jD7FnbI76Hg">Brad Traversy tutorial</a>, but was further developed by <a href="https://github.com/Team-Tukka">Team Tukka</a> in the summer of 2020.

 ## Usage